LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/list.rst

 Ok, we've got an empty List.
 We need to use the class's ``.Add()`` method to populate this collection with items.

-.. admonition:: Note

-   There are other means to declare and initialize an List in fewer lines.
-   These require knowledge of other collections types, so we'll stick with ``.Add()`` for the time being.

 Using ``.Add()`` to populate ``planets``: